usc-isi-i2/dig-sparkutil/README.md

 cat /tmp/csv04/part*

-Steps to run lsh clustering :
+####Steps to run lsh clustering : <br />
 1. pip install digSparkUtil <br />
-    This is the code for reading the files into spark rdds
+    This is the code for reading the files into spark rdds <br />
 2. pip install digTokenizer <br />
-    This is the code for generating tokens, tweak tokenizer configuration as per the requirement.
+    This is the code for generating tokens, tweak tokenizer configuration as per the requirement. <br />
 3. pip install digLshCLustering <br />
-    This does the lsh clustering based on the tokens generated.
+    This does the lsh clustering based on the tokens generated.<br />